monash-human-power/MHP-website/src/markdown/subteams.md

     button_href: ""
     image: ../images/chassis.png
   - name: electrical
-    description: The Electrical team handles both the electrical and software aspects of the bike.
-They design the camera and data acquisition system to improve rider's safety and performance.
-The systems consist of Raspberry Pi, microcontrollers and a network of sensors.
-The team also create custom software to view, analyzing data from field testing and control different systems on the bike.
+    description: The Electrical sub-team handles both the electrical and software aspects of the bike.
+There are no windows on our fairing, so we rely on this sub-team to give the rider vision.
+They design the camera and data acquisition system to improve the rider's safety and performance.
+The systems consist of Raspberry Pi, microcontrollers, and a network of sensors.
+They also create custom software to view and analyse data from field testing and control different systems on the bike.
     button_text: ""
     button_href: ""
     image: ../images/electrical.png